What materials do we have?

 Lutheran parishes have stored their archives in the National Archives.
 Church registers are the most used materials of the parishes.
 They are digitised, and the ones that are older than 100 years are available for self-service use in the Astia service.
 The archives of Orthodox parishes are the most numerous in the National Archives in Mikkeli.

-The archives of individuals, families, organisations, associations and businesses are also stored in the National Archives.
-Their donor’s wish determines the location of the archive, but usually the archive is transferred to the National Archives where the association or business has operated or where a private person or family has lived and influenced.
-The archives of the central organisations of societies with nationwide operations are kept by the National Archives in Helsinki.
+The archives of individuals, families, organisations and associations are also stored in the National Archives.
+Private archives of national importance are accepted from all over Finland.
+Usually the archive is transferred to the National Archives where the association has operated or where a private person or family has lived and influenced.

-The archives of the presidents of Finland are in the National Archives, except for Urho Kekkonen, who founded his own archive in 1970.
+The archives of all but the most recent presidents of Finland are held in the National Archives.
+Urho Kekkonen's archive is kept in its own archive in Orimattila.

 Continuous series of records from the 16th century